 The Conservation Commission is an advisory board appointed by the Starksboro Selectboard.
-Five members sit on the Commission Peg Casey, Jody Higgs, Jan McCleery (Chair), Emily Stoehr, Robert Turner, Matt Witten.
-As of December 2017 there are four vacant seats.
+Five members sit on the Commission Peg Casey, Jody Higgs, Jan McCleery (Chair), Emily Stoehr, Robert Turner.
+As of March 2018 there are four vacant seats.

 The Starksboro town plan charges the Conservation Commission with providing the best, current ecological information to the DRB and Planning Commission.
 The information is provided to help residents make meaningful connections to the natural environment around them and to develop, use and protect land in a way that is least disruptive and damaging to the environment.

 The mission of the Starksboro Conservation Commission is to provide leadership in efforts to protect natural and agricultural resources through education, conservation advocacy, land stewardship, and town planning.
 The Commission maintains the Creekside Loop Trail on the Cota Conserved Lands and manages the Town’s forest.
 The Commission is authorized to Identify and map natural communities, wetlands, and wildlife travel corridors.

 Annually the Commission hosts a Harvest Supper to benefit Four Winds’ programing in grades K-4 at Robinson School.
 Four Winds Nature Institute is a non-profit organization advancing the understanding, appreciation and protection of the environment through community-based natural science education and research.

 Contacts: Jan McCleery 453-3755

 Meetings are at the Starksboro Public Library at 7 pm on the 4th Monday of each month